 “It shall suffice,” Gyrax says.
 Then he mutters, “for now.”

-After a few minutes of quiet contemplation, I look ahead to see how the others are doing.
-Ren is deep in Grim Silent Avenger Mode.
+I look ahead to see how the others are doing.
+Ren is deep in Silent Avenger Mode.
 Erany and Nyanti are chatting about the best way to fight the Sytíshí.
-Behind them are Elier and Lucky, trudging along in amiable silence, and then it’s Gyrax and me bringing up the rear.
-(Not gonna lie—I wish I was further up the line so I could talk with Erany.)
+Behind them, Elier and Lucky are trudging along in amiable silence.
+After that it’s Gyrax and me bringing up the rear.
+(Not gonna lie—I wish I was further up the line so I could talk with Erany.
+She is so pretty.)

 As the hours pass and the trail narrows, the vegetation becomes increasingly dense.
-Black-leaf trees loom closer, reaching over and across with vines and limbs.
-Eyes examine us from the shadowy expanse, ringing us in with cat-slit pupils.
-It’s like we’re moving through a swarm of bugs and they’ve all decided to stop and stare.
+Black-leaf trees loom close, reaching over and across us with their vines and their limbs.
+Eyes peek out from the shadowy expanse, ringing us in with cat-slit pupils.

 “Um…guys?”
 I cast a nervous glance to either side.
 “Doubt you’ve seen Aliens, but—”

-“Be at ease, Jon,” Ren grumbles.
-“These woods are filled with haunts and predators, but so long as we honor their space and rhythm, they’ll leave us be.”
+“Be easy, Jon,” Ren grumbles.
+“So long as we honor their space and rhythm, they’ll leave us be.”

 “Honor their space and rhythm?
-How do we do that?”
+And how do we do that, exactly?”